healthonnet/hon-lucene-siterank/README.md

 Usage
 ----------

 This module defines a new function called <code>siterank()</code>.
-The function takes in a string (either a full URL or a domain/host - see above) and outputs a double between 0.0 and 1.0.
-The double is computed as follows:
+The function takes in a string (either a full URL or a domain/host - see above) and outputs the **reciprocal rank** of the site, which is a double between 0.0 and 1.0.

-<code>(totalNum - (rank - 1)) / totalNum</code>

-...where <code>totalNum</code> is the total number of sites ranked by Alexa, and <code>rank</code> is the rank of the given URL.
-So the #1 ranked site (currently Google) will have a score of 1.0, and the lowest-ranked site would have a score of <code>1.0/totalNum</code>.
-Unranked sites return 0.0.
+0.0 is returned if the site is not found in the ranking.

+The reciprocal rank is simply:

+<code>1.0 / rank</code>

+...so e.g. Google will probably have a reciprocal rank of 1.0 (1.0 / 1.0), and MyCoolHipsterSiteNobodyKnowsAbout.com
+might have a reciprocal rank of 0.0000000198867735 (1.0 / 50284678).

 Most likely you will want to wrap this function in something like <code>exp()</code> to smooth the values, and to deal with cases where the function returns 0.0.
 So the recommended usage is:

 <code>exp(siterank(myUrlOrHostField))</code>